theneutronchef/autocomplete/README.md

-# autocomplete
+# Autocomplete
-A simple script to autocomplete words
+A simple script to autocomplete words, inspired by an interview question (which I did not fully solve...)